The Basics of Defined Benefit Plans

 Does the IRS approve of these plans?

 Yes.
-Our firm, Pension Services, Inc., will file the plan, along with all other required documents, with the Internal Revenue Service.
+Our firm will file the plan, along with all other required documents, with the Internal Revenue Service.
 A favorable determination letter is issued directly to the plan sponsor by the Internal Revenue Service.

 Is an enrolled actuary required?